FlowFuse/website/src/handbook/customer/marketing/webinars.md

     * Encourage FlowFuse employees to promote their network
 * Week 3 (1 week before webinar): Email to Hubspot list
     * Typically clone a previous email as the starting point.
-* Week 4: Another social media promotion
+* Week 4: Another social media promotion and email.

 ## Post Webinar